gyancr7/wiredsister.github.io/_posts/2016-06-06-syslog-a-tale-of-specifications.md

 Syslog which was started by Jochen Bartl ([verbosemode], lobo on IRC) who is an all around awesome guy to work with.
 This is Jochen's first big OCaml project (mine too) and has already proven how capable and passionate he is by leading the charge.
-OCaml is a great functional systems language for [many reasons]; mainly safety, blazing fast performance, and powerful expressiveness.
+OCaml is a great systems language for [many reasons] like safety, blazing fast performance, and powerful expressiveness.
 To apply to work as an outreachy intern, I had to submit a flagship [patch] where I used [irmin] (a pure OCaml distributed database a-la-git-style) for